 Get the scoop on sciatica, one of the most common lower-back pains

-The sciatic nerve is the widest and longest nerve in the human body, spanning from the lower back through the back of each leg and into the feet and toes.
-The word “sciatica” gets thrown around a lot when back pain pops up, so let’s clear up some myths about the term.
+The sciatic nerve is the widest and longest nerve in the human body, running from the lower back through the back of each leg and into the feet and toes.
+The word “sciatica” gets thrown around a lot when back pain pops up.
+Byron Stephens II., M.D., a spine surgeon with Vanderbilt Bone & Joint, helps clear up some myths about the term.

 First things first: Sciatica is not a diagnosis for what is causing pain.
 It is a set of symptoms.